donnchawp/mastodon-replies-importer/readme.txt

 * Manually trigger imports when needed
 * Maintain the conversation thread structure from Mastodon

+== How to Use ==

+1. Share one of your WordPress posts on Mastodon.
+2. Reply to your Mastodon post or wait for others to reply.
+3. Return to the Mastodon Replies Importer settings page in your WordPress dashboard.
+4. Click the "Check Now" button to manually trigger an import.
+5. Within a few minutes, you should see the Mastodon replies appear as moderated comments on your WordPress post.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/mastodon-replies-importer` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings -> Mastodon Replies screen to configure the plugin.
+3. Use the Settings->Mastodon Replies Importer screen to configure the plugin.

 == Frequently Asked Questions ==

 = How do I connect my Mastodon account? =

-Navigate to the plugin settings, enter your Mastodon instance URL, and click "Authorize with Mastodon".
+Navigate to the plugin settings page at Settings->Mastodon Replies Importer, enter your Mastodon instance URL, and click "Authorize with Mastodon".
 You'll be redirected to your Mastodon instance to approve the connection.

 = How often are replies imported? =